wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 * Vietnamese
 * Welsh

 Read the Codex article [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language) for more information.
-Also, please refer to our [Developer Docs](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/).

 = Does this plugin slow down my site? =
 Absolutely not.
 MailMunch is designed with high performance and scalability in mind.
 It's completely asynchronous and hosted on Amazon's highly scalable infrastructure.
 Some of our customers have very high traffic websites.